whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 In recent times, unhealthy nations have formed and spread around the world, trapping free people in abusive societies where a few people rule over the rest.

 Why are we so lost then?
+The problem is simple -- _we're not free, but we pretend that we are._ We don't choose the laws we live by, authorities impose laws and punish us for disobeying them.
+We're not allowed to stand for justice and uphold our own laws, because law enforcement is the police's job, and they have to follow orders.

-It's an important question, and the problem is simple -- we're not allowed to stand for justice and uphold our own laws, and we pretend that we're free.
-In reality, we're not free, because our laws are imposed on us and we're punished for disobeying them.
-Any political movement that doesn't address this root problem is destined to achieve superficial change at best.**
+We're not free, and any political movement that doesn't address this root problem is destined to achieve superficial change at best.

 When standing in solidarity to seek justice is outlawed, fear and insecurity become widespread and put all of us in a false survival mode that breeds and rewards selfishness and disrespect.
-Instead of pervasive generosity, selfishness is pervasive at every level in every unhealthy nation.**
+Instead of pervasive generosity, selfishness is pervasive at every level in every unhealthy nation.

-When a generation of people cannot free themselves, that fear, insecurity, and selfishness can start to sink in and seem normal, and people can likewise raise their children to relate to that fear, insecurity, and selfishness as normal too.
-But they're not normal.**
+When a generation of people cannot free themselves, that fear, insecurity, and selfishness can start to sink in and seem "just how life is."
+People can likewise raise their children to absorb fear, insecurity, and selfishness so they seem normal.
+But they're not normal.

 You may not feel this affects you.
-You may have enough goodies in your life or your race is privileged enough that you think you have escaped it.
-But ask yourself, if you woke up tomorrow with no money, no food, no shelter, no credit cards or cell phone, and no one to call to help you out, what would your unhealthy nation do for you?
+Maybe you have enough goodies in your life or your race is privileged enough that you think you have escaped it.
+But ask yourself this: if you woke up tomorrow morning with no money, no food, no shelter, no credit cards or cell phone, and no one to call to help you out, what would your unhealthy nation do for you?
 Would you have the deep security that comes from living in a loving, healthy nation where nobody would let you starve or be treated disrespectfully?
-Would you have the deep security that comes from living among others who would stand with you against injustice?**
+Would you have the deep security that comes from living among others who would stand with you against injustice?

-Regardless of which unhealthy nation you live in, the answer is no. And because you know that, you have known since childhood that you must play along.**
+Regardless of which unhealthy nation you live in, and no matter how "safe" you feel, the answer is no. And because you know that, you have known since childhood that you must play along.

-But this playing-along is not who we really are.
-And because of that, I know that each of us – including you – have the power to help make things right.**
+But "playing along" is not who we really are.
+And because of that, I know that each of us -- including you -- have the power to help make things right.

 For many of us, we and our ancestors have been trapped in this way of life for a very long time.
-This may be painful to face, but we absolutely can – and we must – stand up together and change it.**
+This may be painful to face, but we absolutely can -- and we must -- face the truth and stand up together to change it.

 ### References